alexicon79/1DV450_ah222tz/toerh/README.md

 ```

+### Authorization through Postman

-TIP: Postman (Chrome plugin) is a highly recommended service for trying out the API in different ways.
+Postman (Chrome plugin) is a highly recommended service for trying out the API in different ways.
 It supports sending required headers and has a simple and intuitive interface.

+To add your user credentials (required for CRUD-actions) to your headers with Postman, click the menu option "Basic Auth" and enter your credentials.
+Then click "Refresh headers", and a header will be generated in the following format:

+    Authorization       Basic Z3Vlc3Q6Z2VlcBQ=

+To add your API-key through Postman, just click on the top-right button called "Headers" and fill in:

+    X-AUTH-TOKEN       Token token="257b082c2d0c1c10ff34ee0ec6ad803d"

+NOTE!
+To perform CRUD-actions you will need to provide both a valid API-key and valid user credentials.

 ## Using the API